-Richard M. “Dick” Schulze, the founder of The Richard M. Schulze Family Foundation, is also founder and chairman emeritus of Best Buy Co., Inc., the world’s largest multi-channel, consumer-electronic retailer.
+Richard M. “Dick” Schulze is the founder of The Richard M. Schulze Family Foundation.
+He also founded and is now chairman emeritus of Best Buy Co., Inc. Best Buy is the world’s largest consumer-electronics retailer.

-Born and raised in St. Paul, Minnesota, Schulze is the ultimate entrepreneur and is living the American dream.
+Dick was born and raised in St. Paul, Minnesota.
 From a modest background, he and a hand-picked team built a retailing empire based in the Twin Cities.
-Through it all, he adhered to his life-long values of integrity, humility, honesty, and respect – both in his professional career and his personal life.
-In years to come, Schulze hopes to be remembered by a personal legacy involving three major contributions through business, entrepreneurship education and philanthropy.
+Dick continues to exhibit lifelong values of integrity, humility, honesty and respect.
+His legacy will include major contributions in business, entrepreneurship education and philanthropy.

-After working as a manufacturer’s representative for electronics components, in 1966 Schulze founded his own company, The Sound of Music.
-The business expanded to six stores in Minnesota by 1983, when Schulze renamed it Best Buy, adopted a warehouse format, and expanded into many more kinds of consumer products.
-The company soon went public and began a period of remarkable growth when Schulze revolutionized the industry by introducing the superstore to electronics.
+Schulze began work as a manufacturer’s representative for electronics components.
+In 1966 he founded his own company, The Sound of Music.
+His new business expanded to six stores in Minnesota by 1983.
+He renamed his company Best Buy.
+He adopted a warehouse format and expanded into many more kinds of consumer products.
+His new company soon went public with remarkable growth.
+Best Buy had introduced the superstore concept to the electronics industry!

-Even though his plans to attend college never materialized, Schulze became trustee and major donor of the University of St. Thomas in St. Paul, Minnesota – the school where he enrolled before joining and serving full-time, active duty in the Air National Guard.
-In 1998, the University of St. Thomas awarded him an honorary doctoral degree.
+Dick enrolled at the University of St. Thomas, but then joined the Air National Guard full-time.
+Dick’s plans to attend college never materialized.
+Still, he became a trustee and major donor of St. Thomas.
+In 1998, the University of St. Thomas in St. Paul, Minnesota awarded him an honorary doctoral degree.
 (He also holds an honorary doctorate from the University of Minnesota.)

-In 2000, Schulze and his late wife, Sandy, donated $50 million to St. Thomas – then the largest donation ever to a Minnesota college or university – founding the Schulze School of Entrepreneurship in Schulze Hall, part of the university’s downtown Minneapolis campus.
-Founded in 2005, the Schulze School has worked to become a leader in entrepreneurship education and outreach.
-Students learn to turn innovative ideas into sustainable businesses and hundreds of businesses have benefitted from its expertise, consulting and start-up support.
+Schulze and his late wife, Sandy, donated $50 million to St. Thomas in 2000.
+At that time, theirs was the largest donation ever to a Minnesota college or university.
+The donation founded the Schulze School of Entrepreneurship at the university in 2005.
+The Schulze School worked to become a leader in entrepreneurship education and outreach.
+Schulze School students learn to turn innovative ideas into sustainable businesses.
+Hundreds of businesses have benefited from the school’s expertise, consulting and start-up support.

-Schulze served on the University of St. Thomas’ board of trustees for 20 years, 1995-2015, before retiring from the board.
+Dick served on the University’s board of trustees for 20 years.
+He retired from the board in 2015.
 He now serves as trustee emeritus.

 The Richard M. Schulze Family Foundation

 Schulze has long supported nonprofit organizations in the Twin Cities and Minnesota.
-He and Sandy established the Richard M. and Sandra J. Schulze Family Fund in the mid-1990s as their main vehicle for donations to Twin Cities’ social service charities related to health care, education and family.
+He and his late wife Sandy established the Richard M. and Sandra J. Schulze Family Fund in the mid-1990s.
+The fund became a vehicle for their donations to local social service charities.
 Sandy died in 2001 from mesothelioma, a rare cancer caused by asbestos exposure.

 Always an Active Entrepreneur